davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

 It's easy enough to make a variable on any one of these nodes, so let's pick one and make the variable on that node.
-That node is now special; let's call it the "leader."
-Accordingly, we can call all the other nodes "followers."
+That node is now special; let's call it the **leader**.
+Accordingly, we can call all the other nodes **followers**.

 DIAGRAM